KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ### Step 29

 The two motor speed value now can be sent over the radio link.
 From the radio section insert two ``||radio:send Value||`` after ``||variables:set rightMotorSpeed||``.
-We could use leftMotor and rightMotor to identify the messages, but the radio link only allows 8 letters for the name, so let's use the names "LMotor" and "RMotor".
+We could use LeftMotor and RightMotor to identify the messages, but the radio link only allows 8 letters for the name, so let's use the names "LMotor" and "RMotor".
 Add these names into the radio blocks that have been inserted.

 #### ~ tutorialhint
 ```blocks